johnzeng/vim-erlang/README.md

 The indent plugin is shipped by vim, I just do some modify on it to meet my requirement.

-The refactoring plugin is mostly copied from [ oscarh/vimerl ]( https://github.com/oscarh/vimerl )
+The refactoring plugin is refacored from [ oscarh/vimerl ]( https://github.com/oscarh/vimerl ) , the original repo is not maintaining and so that repo is not working for the newest wrangler.

 ## indent style

 instead of the default vi indent setting, this plugin use the following indent style: